prescottprue/firebase-ci/README.md

 ## Features
 * Skip For Pull Requests
 * Deploy to Different Firebase Instances based on Branch
-* Mapping of environment variables from CI environment to Firebase Functions
+* Mapping of CI environment variables to Firebase Functions Config
+* Create a config file based on CI environment variables
 * Optional Deploying of targets Functions, Hosting, Database (rules) and Storage (rules)

-### Roadmap
-* `setCORS` option for copying CORS config file to Cloud Storage Bucket
-* only setting non existent env vars with `mapEnv`
-* Support for Continuous Integration Tools other than Travis-CI

 ## Getting Started